joseluistello/Old-portfolio-v2/_posts/2021-07-09-data-analysis-process.md

 ![Index](/img/data%20analysis/HD.png)

-As we see, the first step is understand what you is your problem and what do you want to accomplish.
-This is really hard, REALLY hard.
-This is the most important and most difficult part of the analysis (in my opinion).
+As we see, the first step is to understand what problem you have and what do you want to accomplish.
+This is the most important and difficult part of the analysis (in my opinion).

 * What exactly is the question?
 * What motivates our efforts?